How Exercise can help your Hip Labral Tear Pain and What Youā€™ve Been Doing Wrong.

 Why should you trust me?
 Well for starters, I’ve been where you are.
 In 2013, doctors diagnosed me with a hip labral tear and FAI.
 Luckily another corrective exercise specialist back then convinced me not to get surgery.

 Boy, do I not regret it.
 Today, my hips feel better than they ever did.
-My own journey out of hip pain triggered a love for movement and corrective exercise.
-So not only was I able to get myself out of hip labral tear pain, I’m also proud to say that I’ve helped many others get out of hip pain and avoid getting surgery.
+My own journey out of hip pain triggered a love for movement but even more importantly, I learned how entangled our physical symptoms are with our psychological and behavioral tendencies.

 In this article, I’ll explain why most PT and traditional exercise methods fail.
-I’ll then provide a better way of choosing exercises and give you 6 of the best exercises I’ve found to help people in hip labral tear pain.
-I’ll then touch on whether there are any exercises or activities that should be avoided with hip labral tears.
+I’ll then explain what matters most when troubleshooting your hip pain (psst, the brain) and identify any exercise or activity that should be avoided with hip labral tears.

 Why do Physical Therapy Exercises for Hip Labral Tears Often Fail?